iotaledger/documentation/channels/0.1/introduction/core-concepts.md

 Authors are devices that can do the following:

 - Create a channel and prove ownership of it
-- Control subscribers' access to private messages
+- Control subscribers' read access to private messages
 - Publish messages on the channel
-- Read messages from subscribers on the channel

-### Creating channels
+### How channels are created

 Authors create channels by generating a Merkle tree, whose root is the channel address.